-When looking for a new job, knowing your salary range - not just your target salary but a bottom line as well as a reasonable potential upside - gives you a sense of perspective and provides direction to job search.
-Jobs that fall outside of range are easier to rule it out.
+When looking for a new job, having a salary range in mind—not just your target but a bottom line as well as a reasonable potential upside—gives you a sense of perspective and provides direction to the job search.
+Jobs that fall outside of that range are easier to rule out.

-Having a range in mind also puts you in a position of power when preparing for job interviews.
-If you are confident about your range going in, you are more likely to appear like a thoughtful candidate and even a shrewd negotiator.
+Having a salary range in mind also puts you in a position of power when preparing for job interviews.
+The more confident you are about the salary range going in, the more likely you are to come across as a thoughtful candidate and even a shrewd negotiator.

-So how do you set your range?
-Start by knowing what your current job is worth.
-Gather as much information as you can on salaries in your field, including your most recent job and salary.
+Set your salary range by knowing what your current job is worth.
+Gather as much information as you can on salaries in your field, including information from your most recent position.
 Salaries may have shifted since you began working at the company, particularly if you have been at your job for many years.
-What would your company have to pay someone today to do the job?
+The goal is to figure out what your company would have to pay a new hire today to do your job.

-Look at job listings within your existing company and for the larger industry.
-To see if any companies are disclosing salaries paid for your job as well as the job you want.
-If you have a sense that your most recent title is not in line with your job responsibilities, research titles that you believe better describe your role.
+Check job listings within your existing company and for the larger industry, looking to see if any companies are disclosing salaries paid for your job as well as the job you want.
+If you feel your most recent job title is not in line with your actual job responsibilities, research titles that you believe better describe your role.
 This will provide you with more accurate estimates for your target salary.

 Websites that offer salary data and salary calculators, such as Salary.com, Payscale.com, Indeed.com, and Glassdoor.com, can provide you with some benchmarks for job titles and salaries within specific companies.
 (Glassdoor also includes company reviews, which may sway your opinion further.)
 Even the Bureau of Labor Statistics offers wage estimates for each sector in the US.

-The information on different salary sites may vary, and it is not always completely accurate, but if you survey more than one of them, you can get a sense of an overall range.
+The information on different salary sites may vary, and it is not always completely accurate, but if you survey more than one of them, you can put together an overall range.
 Remember to research the title that best encompasses your job responsibilities.
 Be sure to pay attention to regional data, and only look at averages in your area.
 Some sites will also let you include specifics like years of experience, degrees earned, and so on.

 Ask Salary Experts

 If the numbers you find in your research seem wildly inaccurate compared to your recent salary, a recruiter can also offer advice on how to approach the salary range question.
 Independent recruiters (those who do not work inside the larger corporation) are fairly impartial and want you to get what you are worth.
+This is in part because if they place you in a new job, their commission is often based on a percentage of your salary.
 If you are working with one, you should be able to get more specific feedback based on your skills as well as conditions in the larger market and what companies want to pay.